ev3rnub/CSC203_Week_0/readme.md

 Course: CSC203
 Author: Chad Verbus
-Date: Nov 09, 2025
+Date: Nov 18, 2025

 ## Description:
-* VerboseHominid:Starbase 13 is a single player SciFi/Fantasy text based simulation/rpg.
-At its current state,
-* it's essentially a prototype chat interface to see if it would work and be fun, surprisingly it turned out to be fun.
+VerboseHominid:Starbase 13 is a single player SciFi/Fantasy text based simulation/rpg.
+At its current state, it's essentially a prototype chat interface to see if it would work and be fun, surprisingly it turned out to be fun.

 ## Requirements:
 * OpenJDK 25+
+* Maven
 * MacOS (Note: I'm learning Java, I've had mixed results with getting VerboseHominid to run on other macs.)
-* xAI API Key
+* xAI API Key (set local environmental variable to export xAI_API_KEY=<YOUR_API_KEY>)
+* build, compile and have fun.

+## Usage
+Once you
 ⚠️ Working Document – This README is a living document that will be updated throughout the semester as new topics, assignments, and resources become available.

 ## 11/07/2025